 As a manufacturer, wholesaler or distributor, 80 – 90% of next year’s revenue will come from your existing customers.
 Knowing which customers are at risk of leaving, could be buying more or are true advocates of your brand is an essential part of a successful business.
 To gain insight, you need to apply a customer health score to every account.
 You may already do this with a red, yellow, or green system.
 This does however have its limitations:

-- It’s manually updated, and us human folk can make mistakes
+- it's manually updated, and we human folk can make mistakes

 - The colors don’t reveal the actual reasons as to why they are that color